soarsmu/AutoPruner/README.md

 conda env create --file enviroment.yml
 ```
 ## Experiments
-To replicate the result of AutoPruner, please down the data from this [link](https://zenodo.org/record/6369874#.YjWzmi8RppR) and put in the same folder with this repository, then run the following commands:
+To replicate the result of AutoPruner, please down the data from this [link](https://zenodo.org/record/6369874#.YjWzmi8RppR) and put in the same folder with this repository, then run following below instructions.
+Note that, our results may be slightly different when running on different devices.
+However, this diffences does not affect our findings in the paper.

 ### RQ1
 To replicate the result of AutoPruner in call graph pruning on Wala (RQ1), please use